GoogleCloudDataproc/hive-bigquery-connector/README.md

 ## Known issues and limitations

-1. The `TINYINT`, `SMALLINT`, and `INT`/`INTEGER` Hive types are not supported.
-Instead, use the `BIGINT` type, which corresponds to BigQuery's `INT64` type.
-Similarly, the `FLOAT` Hive type is not supported.
-Instead, use the `DOUBLE` type, which corresponds to BigQuery's `FLOAT64` type.
-2. Ensure that the table exists in BigQuery and column names are always lowercase.
+1. Ensure that the table exists in BigQuery and column names are always lowercase.
-3. A `TIMESTAMP` column in hive is interpreted to be timezone-less and stored as an offset from the UNIX epoch with milliseconds precision.
+2. A `TIMESTAMP` column in hive is interpreted to be timezone-less and stored as an offset from the UNIX epoch with milliseconds precision.
 To display in human-readable format, use the `from_unix_time` UDF:

    ```sql
    from_unixtime(cast(cast(<timestampcolumn> as bigint)/1000 as bigint), 'yyyy-MM-dd hh:mm:ss')
    ```
-4. If a write job fails while using the Tez execution engine and the `indirect` write method, then the temporary avro files might not be automatically cleaned up from the GCS bucket.
+3. If a write job fails while using the Tez execution engine and the `indirect` write method, then the temporary avro files might not be automatically cleaned up from the GCS bucket.
 The MR execution engine does not have that limitation.
 The temporary files are always cleaned up when the job is successful, regardless of the execution engine in use.
+4. If you use the Hive `MAP` type, then the map's key must be of `STRING` type if you use the Avro format for reading or the indirect method for writing.
+This is because Avro requires keys to be strings.
+If you use the Arrow format for reading (default) and the direct method for writing (also default), then there are no type limitations for the keys.

 ## Missing features